 6. What is the role of shutter speed in my DSLR?

 The shutter speed determines the period that the sensor is exposed to light.
-To clear this up, let’s take the example of any moving object.
-If the object is moving fast, the shutter speed should be increased in order to capture that object.
-If the shutter speed is kept slow, the image will be blurry and unclear.
+To clear this up, let’slet’s the example of any moving object.
+If the object moves fast, the shutter speed should be increased to capture that object.
+The image will be blurry and unclear if the shutter speed is slow.

-To put it simply, a fast shutter speed will capture the object and freeze it.
+Simply put, a fast shutter will capture and freeze the object.
 At the same time, a slow shutter speed adjustment will capture the object in motion.

 7. How does low light sensitivity compare between the Nikon d500 and the Nikon d750?

 The sensor determines how much light should be allowed in.
 This is responsible for capturing sharp and clear pictures.
-If your camera isn’t set right according to the environment and the setting, the photos will come out grainy with a lot of background noise.
-The image quality and contrast are determined by the ISO sensitivity and pixel count of the camera.
+If your camera isn’t right according to the environment and the setting, the photos will come out grainy with a lot of background noise.
+The camera’s ISO sensitivity and pixel count determine the image quality and contrast.

-To recap, the Nikon d500’s ISO ranges from 100 to 51200 and expands from 50 to 1640000, while the Nikon d750’s ISO ranges from 100 to 12800 and is expandable to 51200.
+To recap, the Nikon d500’d500’sranges from 100 to 51200 and expands from 50 to 1640000, while the Nikon d750’d750’sranges from 100 to 12800 and is expandable to 51200.
 Increasing the ISO sensitivity will allow more light to enter, brightening your image.
-When photographing outdoors where light is abundant, your ISO should be kept comparatively low.
+Your ISO should be kept comparatively low when photographing outdoors where light is abundant.

-After testing Nikon d500 and Nikon d750 for several months, we have found that both of these exceptional cameras fall into every claim they have made.
-From excellent autofocus systems to sensors, the two models are definitely worth every penny.
+After testing the Nikon d500 and Nikon d750 for several months, we have found that both of these exceptional cameras fall into every claim they have made.
+The two models are worth every penny, from excellent autofocus systems to sensors.
 However, we favor the Nikon d750 more due to its advanced features, mainly the fx sensor.
-That being said, the Nikon d500 also comes with impressive features and won’t disappoint you in the long run.
+That being said, the Nikon d500 also has impressive features and won’twon’tppoint you in the long run.

 In the end, your decision should depend on your needs.
-Think about how and what you are going to be using your DSLR for.
-Once you have done that, make sure you have done enough research before investing in anything.
-Read customer reviews along with tech reviews to get a better idea about the product.
+Think about how and what you will use your DSLR for.
+Once you have done that, ensure you have done enough research before investing in anything.
+Read customer and tech reviews to get a better idea about the product.